Death industry reaps grim profit as Japan dies

 "We tell them we only have cold rooms," Teramura quips when asked how his staff respond to unwary lovers looking for a room.

-The daily rate at Lastel, as it is known, is 12,000 yen ($157).
+The daily rate at Lastel, as it is known, is 12,000 yen.
 For that fee, bereaved families can check in their dead while they wait their turn in the queue for one of the city's overworked crematoriums.

 Death is a rare booming market in stagnant Japan and Teramura's new venture is just one example of how businessmen are trying to tap it.